2nd Oct, 2018

 By post:

-If you want to let the DVLA know by post instead, it’s an equally simple process in theory.
-However, you’ll need to make sure you’ve definitely got all the paperwork to hand!
-Once you have, it’s just a matter of filling in Section 9 of your logbook, putting it in an envelope and sending it on to the DVLA’s offices.
+Once you have all those details to hand, it’s just a matter of filling in the relevant section of your logbook, putting it in an envelope and sending it on to the DVLA’s offices.
 Their address is:

 DVLA